richsalz/trust-store-comparison/README.md

 generated files somewhere else, make sure to copy `*.html` and `*.js` to the other machine.

+Also, in Perforce //docs/esp/eng/stability/tools/cacheck has a script to check for global_server.xml expirations, etc.

 Here's a list of the scripts.

 ## fetch-certs